threefoldtecharchive/jumpscaleX_core/docs/Gedis/README.md

 This actor method will receive what is sent by the client without any data format validation.
 The user needs to validate the data format manually.

-If you want to enforce data validation automatically, you can use the [DigitalMe Schema](../schema/README.md).
+If you want to enforce data validation automatically, click [here](../schemas/README.md) for more details on schemas and refer to [types](../types/README.md) for supported types.
 To define which schema is expected you need to write a docstring to your method. example:

 ```python